 The proposed rule is difficult to explain without understanding that this result has long been sought by activists, including representatives of the tobacco industry, as a way to weaken regulations by removing the scientific basis for those public health protections.
 The real function of the proposed rule appears to be empowerment of those with ideological agendas or financial stakes in regulatory outcomes.
 Despite the claims it makes about the importance of “transparency,” the proposal fails to explain why peer review, and the science community’s ongoing efforts to improve it, does not adequately address Pruitt’s concern about the reliability of scientific studies.

-If there is a valid purpose to Pruitt’s proposal, it’s the idea that making raw data available for analysis by third parties enables public participation in the agency’s decision-making.
-The problem of public participation, though, has also long since been addressed; the steps of designing a peer review policy, choosing what research to conduct, and considering specific studies in specific policy actions have been and continue to be offered for public comment, both to ensure public participation as an end in itself and to help the agency consider its options and the implications of what it chooses to do.
-Crucially, the process operates under well-defined scientific standards, as opposed to under the free-for-all approach in Pruitt’s proposal.
+If there is a valid purpose to the proposal, it’s the idea that making raw data available for analysis by third parties enables public participation in the agency’s decision-making.
+The need for public participation, though, has long been addressed by laws like the Administrative Procedure Act.
+The steps of designing a peer review policy, choosing what research to conduct, and considering specific studies in policy actions are also made available for public comment, both to ensure public participation and to help the agency consider its options.
+This process operates under well-defined scientific standards, as opposed to the approach in Pruitt’s proposal.

 Previously, EPA’s science-based problem-solving was followed consistently to whatever conclusions were found at the end of the process.
 Now, Pruitt’s method is a solution in search of a validation process.

 For more information on EPA’s proposed rule, please see our related posts: